 Said to have originated from the Hainan province, Kaya Toast was created by the Chinese immigrants when they sailed to Singapore some time in the 1930s.
 Legend goes that Hainan cooks sailing on British ships were tasked to replicate fruit jam but only had coconut, eggs, and pandan leaves at their disposal.

-Thus was Kaya created, a spread made from coconut, egg and sugar, and flavoured with pandan (screwpine).
-Spread generously on crisp toast and balanced with a good dollop of butter, Kaya Toast is usually served with two soft-boiled eggs and cup of local kopi (coffee) or teh (tea).
+Thus Kaya was created, a spread made from coconut, egg and sugar, and flavoured with pandan (screwpine).
+Spread generously on crisp toast and balanced with a good dollop of butter, Kaya Toast is usually served with two soft-boiled eggs and a cup of local kopi (coffee) or teh (tea).

 The incongruous combination provides good synergy of flavours and textures when it all comes together, making Kaya Toast the quintessential Singaporean breakfast.